Dynamical Tropicalisation: Preliminaries of the Theory of Currents

 \begin{remark} For simplicity, we only mention the notion of positive currents.
 To review \textit{weakly positive, positive} and \textit{strongly positive} forms and currents see \cite{DemaillyBook1}. \end{remark}

 Let us assume further that $X$ is a K\"ahler manifold, with the K\"ahler form $\omega$.
-One can check that all positive currents have measure coefficients.
-Accordingly, for a positive $(p,p)$-dimensional current $\sT$ the \emph{trace measure} of $\sT$ is defined as $\sT\wedge \omega^{p}.$ The local mass of $\sT$ on a Borel set $K\subseteq X$ is given by
+One can check that all positive currents have signed measure coefficients.
+Accordingly, for a positive $(p,p)$-dimensional current $\sT$ the \emph{trace measure} of $\sT$ is defined as $\sT\wedge \omega^{p}.$ Note that the trace measure of any positive current is a positive measure.
+The local mass of $\sT$ on a Borel set $K\subseteq X,$ with respect to $\omega,$ is given by

 2mm The differentials $\partial, \bar{\partial}$ and the de~Rham's exterior derivative are defined on currents by duality and we also have $d = \partial + \bar{\partial},$ and set $d^c = \frac{\partial - \bar{\partial}}{2i\pi},$ to obtain $dd^c = \frac{\partial \bar{\partial}}{i\pi}.$ An important family of $(n-1,n-1)$-dimensional, or $(1,1)$-bidegree, positive currents are currents of the form $dd^c \psi$ where $\psi$ is a \textit{plurisubharmonic} function.
 Recall that a function $\psi:\Omega \to [-\infty, \infty)$, for $\Omega\subseteq \C^n$ an open set, is called plurisubharmonic if \begin{itemize} \item [(a)] $\psi$ is not identically $-\infty$ in any component of $\Omega;$ \item [(b)] $\psi$ is upper semicontinuous; \item [(c)] for every complex line $L\subseteq \C^n,$ $\psi_{{\upharpoonright}_{\Omega \cap L}}$ is subharmonic on $\Omega \cap L.$ \end{itemize} 2mm